GuiFernandess7/DjangoClubApp/README.md

 # Django Club App
-A Django CRUD app for Clubs Management with user validation and authentication.
+A Django CRUD app for Clubs Management and Registrations with user validation and authentication.

 <hr/>